sportsclimbs/sportclimbs-2/content/peak/stoney/horseshoe-quarry/horseshoe-quarry-upper-tier.md

 Pleasant climbing with a tricky start from the obvious ledge.

 **6. Dapper Dan (6a) *★***
-The excellent arete to a tricky finale.
+The excellent arête to a tricky finale.
 Stretchy first clip from ledge.

 **7. Babe the Blue Axe (6a)**
 Tricky starting wall to ledge then much easier climbing above.

 **8. The Cretan (6b+)**
-The arete taken on right-hand side to ledge.
+The arête taken on right-hand side to ledge.
 Easy above.

 **9. Corinthian Spirit (6a)**
 Straightforward crack system with awkward move left onto ledge.